playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 }
 ---

 In recent years, projects like [Zeit's NextJS](https://nextjs.org/) and [Gatsby](https://www.gatsbyjs.org/) have garnered acclaim and higher and higher usage numbers.
 Not only that, but their core concepts of Server Side Rendering (SSR) and Static Site Generation (SSG) have been seen in other projects and frameworks such as [Angular Universal](https://angular.io/guide/universal), [ScullyIO](https://scully.io/), and [NuxtJS](https://nuxtjs.org/).
 Why is that?
 What _is_ SSR and SSG?
-How can I use I use these concepts in my applications?
+How can I use these concepts in my applications?

 We'll walk through all of these questions and provide answers for each.
 First, we have to have an understanding of how a typical HTML site is able to serve content to your user.

 # Vanilla HTML Sites

-While many sites today are built using a component-based framework like Angular, React, or Vue, there's nothing wrong with good ol' HTML.
+While many sites today are built using a component-based framework like Angular, React, or Vue, there's nothing wrong with good ole' HTML.
 When you deploy a website like this to a server, you typically provide an HTML file for each of the routes of your site.
 When the user requests one of the routes, your server will return the HTML for it.
 From there, [your browser parses that code and provides the content directly to the user](/posts/understanding-the-dom/).
 All in all, the process looks something like this:

 1) You build HTML, CSS, JS
 2) You put it on a server